zyddnys/sd_animation_optical_flow/README.md

 # Known issues and future work
 1. No A1111 stable-diffusion-webui plugin which makes this repo a mere experiment, more work is required to bring this to the general public
-2. We use Farneback for optical flow calculation, this can be improved with other newer optical flow algorithm
+2. <s>We use Farneback for optical flow calculation, this can be improved with other newer optical flow algorithm</s> We use [RAFT](https://github.com/princeton-vl/RAFT) for optical flow.
 3. We only use img2img for frame generation due to its simplicity, better result can be achieved using ControlNet and custom character LoRA
 4. Multiple passes can be used for better quality
 5. The predication frame can be created from optical flow from both side, not just in the forward direction
 6. Error from the first frame will accumulate across the entire video

 # Credits
-先吹爆一喵 This repo is based on lllyasviel's [ControlNet](https://github.com/lllyasviel/ControlNet) repo, a lot of code are copied from there.
+先吹爆一喵 This repo is based on lllyasviel's [ControlNet](https://github.com/lllyasviel/ControlNet) repo, a lot of code are copied from there. \
+The whole idea turned out to be very similar to [disco-diffusion](https://github.com/alembics/disco-diffusion), so I encourage people to check out their work.